bmdavis419/river/README.md

 - stream resumability support. need to figure out a good way to dump the stream to a persistent store so we can easily resume later **will require api changes**
 - "waitUntil" support. this pretty much goes hand and hand with stream resumability

-## docs for: `alpha.1`
+## docs for: `0.0.1`

-_i will fix the versioning before this actually releases, again DON'T ACTUALLY USE THIS YET_
+_this is VERY much alpha software, use it at your own risk. api's will change, bugs will be fixed, features will be added, etc..._

 ### core primitives